Awakening Your Mind and Body To Higher Consciousness

 You spend a whole life time thinking and working about your job, your family, your relationships, your successes and failures and your problems and struggles.
 Then suddenly you realize one day that there is more to life than the mere pursuit of things that do not last for long.
 It is an awakening.

-One day, you realize that a close friend of yours whom you have trusted all along betrayed you and revealed some private details of your life which she only knew to others.
+One day, you realize that a close friend of yours whom you have trusted all along betrayed you and revealed some private details of your life to others which she only knew.
 It is also an awakening.
 When your mind wakes up to a new reality, a new lesson or a new realization, it is an awakening.

 Each day life brings you new revelations about the world and people.
 Sometimes you notice them and sometimes you do not.
 Sometimes you not only notice them but also learn valuable lessons from them.
 All such experiences where you wake up to new truths about life and yourself constitute your awakening to the truths of life.

-Spiritual people tell you that true awakening is waking up to the reality one's own essential nature and knowing the distinction between truth and falsehood, and between reality and delusion.
+Spiritual people tell you that true awakening is waking up to the reality of one's own essential nature by knowing the distinction between truth and falsehood and between reality and delusion.
 With an insight into the nature of his own existence and consciousness, an awakened person can pierce through the veil of ignorance and see the reality that generally eludes ordinary people.